abondar24/WebRTCDemo/README.md

 Running signalling server required.
 For testing:
 Open client in two browser tabs ,login and make a call.
-Chat feature works only while calling
+Chat and file sending features work only while calling